Twenty-fifth Amendment to the United States Constitution: Sections 1 and 2: Richard Nixon, Gerald Ford, Nelson Rockefeller

 On October 10, 1973, Vice President Spiro Agnew resigned, following a controversy over his personal taxes; two days later, President Richard Nixon nominated Representative Gerald Ford to replace Agnew as vice president pursuant to Section 2.
 Ford was confirmed by the Senate and the House on November 27 and December 6, respectively, and sworn in on December 6.

 On August 9, 1974, Nixon resigned due to the Watergate scandal and Ford became president under Section 1, the only president never to have been elected to either the presidency or the vice presidency.
 The office of vice president was thus again vacant, and on August 20 Ford nominated former New York governor Nelson Rockefeller.
 Rockefeller was confirmed by the Senate and the House on December 10 and 19, respectively, and sworn in on December 19.

 Feerick writes that the Twenty-fifth Amendment helped pave the way for Nixon's resignation during the Watergate scandal.
-Nixon and Agnew were Republicans, and in the months immediately following Agnew's resignation, with the vice presidency empty, Nixon's removal or resignation would have transferred the presidential powers to House Speaker Carl Albert, a Democrat.
+Nixon and Agnew were Republicans, and in the months immediately after Agnew resigned, with the vice presidency empty, Nixon's removal or resignation would have transferred the presidential powers to House Speaker Carl Albert, a Democrat.
 But once Ford, a Republican, became vice president under Section 2, Nixon's removal became more palatable because it would not change the party holding the presidency, and therefore "the momentum for exposing the truth about Nixon's involvement in Watergate increased".